-The spectral filtering tool works by first performing a discrete cosine transform (DCT) on 2D atmospheric fields, representing them in spectral space as a sum of cosine functions with different frequencies (Denis et al. 2008).
-This approach allows for the robust isolation of specific frequencies which correspond to phenomena of interest from the dataset.
-The resulting spectral coefficients correspond to normalized wavenumbers that can be converted to actual wavelengths, which are then used
+The spectral filtering tool works by first performing a discrete cosine transform (DCT) on 2D atmospheric fields, representing them in spectral space as a sum of cosine functions with different frequencies (Denis et al., 2002).
+This approach allows for the robust isolation of specific frequencies that correspond to phenomena of interest from the dataset.
+The resulting spectral coefficients correspond to normalized wavenumbers that can be converted to actual wavelengths,